Novodnistrovsk: History

 Until 18 July 2020, Novodnistrovsk was designated as a city of oblast significance and did not belong to any raion.
-As part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three, the city was merged into Dnistrovskyi Raion.
+As part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three, the city was merged into Dniester Raion.

+Novodnistrovsk hosts the Novodnistrovsk Hydroelectric Power Plant, which between 7 and 12 March 2026 were targeted by a series of Russian aerial attacks.
+The attacks caused contamination of Dniester which supplies majority of drinking water to Moldova downstream, which resulted in a diplomatic scandal between Moldova and Russia.